ztk37/dotfiles/README.md

 ## Installation

 > Clone this repository and move it's content to `.config/nixpkgs`.
-Then run the commend underneath.
+Then run the commend below.

 ```sh
 # verify and apply config